mikevoets/robot_catcher/README.md

 ## DESCRIPTION

-**RobotCatcher** is a small form extension that uses several kinds of hashing to consider whether a form has been filled out potential bot or a human being.
+**RobotCatcher** is a small form extension that uses several kinds of hashing to consider whether a form has been filled out by a bot or a human being.

 ## HOW TO USE